NRibasZ8/Lab7-Robotics/README.md

 ## Limitations and Future Improvements:
-  * Some parts of the map are not localized properly
+  * Some parts of the map are not localized properly.
   * A* or D* Algorithms would make a faster, more optimized path finding.
+  * Obstacle avoidance is not present.
+  * Live graphing of the path is to be implemented.